How a Danish meat company transforms challenges into gastronomy

-To benefit both animal welfare and heighten food quality the Danish companies AB Catering, BC Catering and Inco Cash & Carry will in cooperation with Danish Crown, start selling meat to Danish restaurants and canteens from crossbreed calves named Danish Gastro Calves.
+To benefit both animal welfare and heighten food quality the Danish companies AB Catering, BC Catering and Inco Cash & Carry will in cooperation with the Danish meat company Danish Crown, start selling meat to Danish restaurants and canteens from crossbreed calves named Danish Gastro Calves.

 For years, it has been a notoriously bad business for farmers to fatten their Jersey cows or beef cattle for slaughter, but now a new type of cross breeding between Jersey cows and beef cattle gives way for a new type of veal of excellent quality.
 And that is exactly what AB Catering, BC Catering and Inco Cash & Carry have been looking for.